mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 ![kolb]({{ site.baseurl }}/Pictures/learning-kolb.jpg)

 The model is expressed as a cycle as kind of learning experience here is circular in nature.
 When this comes to coding and computing this rings true as your knowledge of a coding concept may deepen a little bit each time you apply it in practice.

+A more fundamental challenge to the utility of teaching to an abstract test are the underlying assumptions of social cultural school of thought.
+This school based around the foundations of the work of Vygotsky, holds that rather than being a separate thinking machine, the mind is dependent on the social and cultural webs of meaning that surrounds it.
+We think socially.

+This forms a fundamental challenge to the usefulness of teaching cognitive processes for transfer, one that challenges so many of schools normal ways of doing things that it is difficult to know where to begin reform.

+It also creates a problem for Computing teachers aiming for  good exam results of their students.
+If students are unlikely to be able to transfer the computing skills they have picked up from undertaking creative projects, then it is logical to teach to the test as this will be the cultural context that they need to perform in.
+Of course this has long term detrimental effects, as then students may not be able to transfer such book knowledge into practical experience after school.

+As with many other subjects, teachers are being asked to do both, in this case this process of being pulled in different directions seems very clear.
+The difference between book computing and RL computing is stark. (any citations?)

 <!-- When to bring in Transfer?
 When to bring in semantic wave theory  -->